spielhoelle/amnesty/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.4.18 - 7 November 2016 =
+* Fixes for PHP 7 checker.
+* Properly provide post ID on custom home page.
+* Fixed CSS and JS URLs.
+* Corrected post__not_in issue for query builder.

 = 2.4.17 - 14 October 2016 =
 * Removed old Stellar JS library.